Francesca Sacchi Tommasi

 Francesca Sacchi Tommasi is an Italian art dealer and gallery owner, known for her management of two contemporary art galleries in Florence and Pietrasanta.
-Her work focuses on curating exhibitions that blend modern and historical elements, reflecting her family's long-standing involvement in the arts.

 Early life

 Francesca Sacchi Tommasi is the daughter of the artist Claudio Sacchi and Ilaria Tommasi.
 She is also the granddaughter of Marcello Tommasi.
 She studied Political sciences at the University of "La Sapienza" based in Rome.

 Career

 Raised in a family of artists, Francesca trained at the Koefia Academy of Arts and Costume in Rome.
 After an experience in the fashion industry as an organizer of fashion shows in Milan (Prada, Fendi), in 2008, she moved to Positano, where she worked for the galleries Franco Senesi Fine Arts and Liquid Art System.

 In 2014, she opened her own contemporary art gallery, Etra Studio Tommasi, in the studio of her grandfather, the sculptor Marcello Tommasi, in via della Pergola in Florence.
 Five centuries ago, in this studio, Benvenuto Cellini cast the extraordinary Perseus that towers from the Loggia dei Lanzi in Piazza della Signoria.
 In the early 1970s, Marcello Tommasi bought the area, and transformed it into his studio.
 Francesca Sacchi Tommasi returned the space to its former splendor, preserving its memory with a careful and respectful restoration of the original spaces and furniture, and by entrusting the careful storage of the corpus of the works to art historian Elisa Gradi.

-Etra Studio Tommasi Firenze hosts the rich collection of Marcello Tommasi, as well as a selection of works from the exhibitions, presentations, workshops, and cultural events of this extraordinary family of artists.
-The Studio persists on practicing the city’s humanistic tradition by promoting a rich agenda of exhibitions and concerts.
-This is evident when the bronze self-portrait sculpture of Marcello Tommasi was donated by the family to the Uffizi Gallery in 2014.
+Etra Studio Tommasi Firenze hosts the collection of Marcello Tommasi, as well as a selection of other works created by the Tommasi family.
+A bronze self-portrait sculpture of Marcello Tommasi was donated by his family to the Uffizi Gallery in 2014.